onap/policy-parent/docs/clamp/acm/design-impl/clamp-runtime-acm.rst

 Example of DEPLOY order with Http_PMSHMicroserviceAutomationCompositionElement with startPhase to 1 and PMSH_K8SMicroserviceAutomationCompositionElement with startPhase to 0

-- runtime-ACM sends a broadcast AUTOMATION_COMPOSITION_DEPLOY message to all participants with startPhase = 0
+- ACM-runtime sends a broadcast AUTOMATION_COMPOSITION_DEPLOY message to all participants with startPhase = 0
 - participant receives the AUTOMATION_COMPOSITION_DEPLOY message and runs to DEPLOYED state (only AC elements defined as startPhase = 0)
-- runtime-ACM receives AUTOMATION_COMPOSITION_DEPLOY_ACK messages from participants and set the state (from the AC element of the message) to DEPLOYED
+- ACM-runtime receives AUTOMATION_COMPOSITION_DEPLOY_ACK messages from participants and set the state (from the AC element of the message) to DEPLOYED
-- runtime-ACM calculates that all AC elements with startPhase = 0 are set to proper state and sends a broadcast AUTOMATION_COMPOSITION_DEPLOY message with startPhase = 1
+- ACM-runtime calculates that all AC elements with startPhase = 0 are set to proper state and sends a broadcast AUTOMATION_COMPOSITION_DEPLOY message with startPhase = 1
 - participant receives the AUTOMATION_COMPOSITION_DEPLOY message and runs to DEPLOYED state (only AC elements defined as startPhase = 1)
-- runtime-ACM receives AUTOMATION_COMPOSITION_DEPLOY_ACK messages from participants and set the state (from the AC element of the message) to DEPLOYED
+- ACM-runtime receives AUTOMATION_COMPOSITION_DEPLOY_ACK messages from participants and set the state (from the AC element of the message) to DEPLOYED
-- runtime-ACM calculates that all AC elements are set to proper state and set AC to DEPLOYED
+- ACM-runtime calculates that all AC elements are set to proper state and set AC to DEPLOYED

 In that scenario the message AUTOMATION_COMPOSITION_DEPLOY has been sent two times.